burghardt/easy-wg-quick/README.md

 ### Setting interface's maximum transmission unit (MTU) size

 To change the default interface's maximum transmission unit (MTU) size of 1280 bytes, write a new value into the file named `intnetmtu.txt`.
-Wireguard MTU should be between 1280 and 1420 bytes.
+WireGuard MTU should be between 1280 and 1420 bytes.

     echo 1380 > intnetmtu.txt